 DUI with injury

-If you are arrested or cited for a DUI accident that causes injury to someone other than yourself, the district attorney will charge you with violating either or both Section 23153(a) and 23153(b) of the California Vehicle Code.
+If you are arrested or cited for a DUI accident in Santa Rosa that causes injury to someone other than yourself, the district attorney will charge you with violating either or both Section 23153(a) and 23153(b) of the California Vehicle Code.
 California Vehicle Code section 23153(a) makes it a crime to drive under the influence of alcohol, drugs, or both, and cause an injury to another person.
 California Vehicle Code section 23153(b) makes it illegal to drive while your blood alcohol level is above .08% and cause an injury to another person.
 These charges can either be filed as a misdemeanor or as a felony.

 If you are convicted of a felony DUI with injury, the judge will be faced with the choice of sending you to state prison or giving you a chance on probation.
 If you are convicted of a misdemeanor violation, the judge will have the option of sentencing you to county jail for not less than ninety days or granting probation.
 If you are granted probation for either a felony or misdemeanor DUI with injury, you will have to serve anywhere from 5 days to one year in county jail.
 You will be fined $2397.
 You will have to attend and complete either the First Offender DUI program, which is three months or the Extended First Offender program, which is nine months.
 Your driver’s license will be suspended by the DMV.